llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/25_BUILDING_starting_containers.md

 ## For Module 1:

 ### Start the CSLAM Container
->  TODO CSLAM container explanation
+Start the CSLAM container according to the instructions above.

 ### Start the Charging Manager Container for Module 1